layer5io/istio-service-mesh-workshop/lab-2/README.md

 curl -L https://git.io/getLatestIstio | ISTIO_VERSION=1.0.2 sh -
 ```
 The above command will get the Istio 1.0.2 package and untar it in the same folder.

 In the `PWK` environment you are most probably working as user `root` and now have the `istio-1.0.2` folder under `/root`.
 With this pressumption, run the following command to set the `PATH` appropriately.
+If not, please update the command below with the correct location of the `istio-1.0.2` folder.

 ```sh
 export PATH="$PATH:/root/istio-1.0.2/bin"